 Medicinal Uses of Go Ghrita/ Cow’s ghee

 Go Ghrita is considered superior to ghrita obtained from milk of other animals.
-It is useful in vata and pitta disorders.
+It is useful in vata and Pitta disorders.
 According to Ayurveda, consumption of ghee in medicinal proportion is beneficial for general mental and physical health.
 It is Sapta dhatu vardhak, Ooj vardhak and Kaantivardhak.
 It is Buddhivardhaka (augmenting intelligence), Smritivardhaka (enhancing memory), Deepana (improves appetite) and is useful in the treatment of Unmada, Apasmara, Murccha and Mada.
-It is especially useful in treatment of diseases related to nervous system.
+It is especially useful in the treatment of diseases related to the nervoussystem.
 It cures the diseases that occur due to aggravation of Vata and Pitta.
-It gives relief from burning sensation due to its cooling and pitta pacifying action.
+It gives relief from burning sensation due to its cooling and Pitta pacifying action.
 Go ghrita older than one year is especially good for healing the mind.

 In migraine, Cow’s ghee can be used for nasya.
 Put few drops of this ghee in each nostril, twice a day for one week.

 Or eat ten grams Cow’s ghee mixed with misri once a day every morning for three day.

 Put few drops of ghee in each nostril.

 Reducing toxic effects of dhatura, Raskapoor